 Verses 41: "Now in the place where he was crucified there was a garden, and in the garden a new tomb in which no one had yet been laid."

 The tomb was probably a cave carved out of the stone hillside.
-Most graves were large enough for a person to walk into.
-A large stone was rolled in front of the entrance.
+Most graves were large enough for a person to walk into, and a large stone was rolled in front of the entrance.

 According to the book of Matthew, the tomb was owned by Joseph of Arimathea, (Mt 27:60).

-Some believe the reason they buried Jesus in the new tomb was simply because it was owned by Joseph of Arimathea, and was close by.
+Some believe the reason they buried Jesus in the new tomb was that it was owned by Joseph of Arimathea, and was only a short distance.

 "Therefore my heart is glad, and my glory rejoiceth: my flesh also shall rest in hope.
 For thou wilt not leave my soul in hell: neither wilt thou suffer thine Holy One to see corruption," (Psalm 16:9-10).